MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-update-help-files.md

 ---
+ms.date: 09/12/2016
+ms.topic: reference
-title: How to Update Help Files ms.date: 09/12/2016
+title: How to Update Help Files
+description: How to Update Help Files
 ---
 # How to Update Help Files